Mathematics

 This course builds on the knowledge and skills that you acquired during your GCSE.
 It will increase your understanding of familiar ideas and introduce you to new concepts and techniques.
 You will apply mathematical ideas in the context of statistics and mechanics.

 You will study a combination of pure and applied mathematics.
-From 2017 onwards there are no optional units, everyone studies the same material; About two thirds of the course is pure mathematics, one sixth statistics and one sixth mechanics.
-Mechanics builds on Newtonian ideas of motion and forces and is strongly linked to Physics.
+There are no optional units, everyone studies the same material.
+About two thirds of the course is pure mathematics, one sixth statistics and one sixth mechanics.
+Mechanics builds on Newtonian ideas of motion and forces and is strongly linked to physics.
 Statistics allows us to make sense of the world around us through data analysis.
 The key theme is a continued study of algebra and graphs.

 You will use a variety of methods and techniques to help you develop and understand the concepts and techniques used.

 The Statistics element of mathematics supports the study of subjects such as biology, business studies, economics, geography, psychology and sociology.
 The Mechanics part of mathematics supports the study of physics.
-However, students do take mathematics with a wide range of other subjects and as such is labelled as a ‘facilitating’ subject.
+However, students do take mathematics with a wide range of other subjects including fine art, drama and theatre studies, photography and history.
+As such it is labelled as a ‘facilitating’ subject.

 Mathematics is highly regarded and provides strong support to any application for employment or further study.
 The applied units in mechanics and/or statistics are necessary for many courses in science and engineering.
 The statistics mathematics studied at A level is very useful for many courses in the social sciences.